- Outline physical evidence that supports the theory of evolution

-Fossils provide solid evidence that organisms from the past are not the same as those found today, and fossils show a progression of evolution.
+Fossils provide solid evidence that organisms from the past are not the same as those today, and fossils show a progression of evolution.
 Scientists determine the age of fossils and categorize them from all over the world to determine when the organisms lived relative to each other.
 The resulting fossil record tells the story of the past and shows the evolution of form over millions of years (Figure 1a).
 For example, scientists have recovered highly detailed records showing the evolution of humans and horses (Figure 1b).
+The whale flipper shares a similar morphology to bird and mammal appendages (Figure 2) indicating that these species share a common ancestor.

 Anatomy and Embryology